 Rhododendron and primula bloom covering the whole area in a surreal shade.
 It also offers a view of a stunning array of peaks with Pauhunri and Shundu Tsenpa.
 A number of hot springs are scattered in the valley providing an unexpected opportunity to feel the warmth of the water even in freezing temperatures.
 Rich in sulphur these springs are believed to have miraculous healing power.

-The best season for visiting Yumthang valley starts in late February and continues up to mid June, when thousands of colourful flowers are in full bloom.
+The best season for visiting Yumthang valley starts in late February and continues up to mid-June when thousands of colourful flowers are in full bloom.
 However, to enjoy a clear sky and brilliant view of snow-capped mountains, the September - December season would be ideal.

 The road to Yumthang from Gangtok follows the Teesta River, crossing a spectacular gorge over the Rang Rang suspension bridge.
-The last major town is Chungthang about from where Lachung is an hours drive where tourists stay overnight.
+The last major town is Chungthang about from where Lachung is an hour's drive where tourists stay overnight.

-Due to its proximity to the Chinese boarder the region was inaccessible to common tourists, both Indian and foreign.
+Due to its proximity to the Chinese border the region was inaccessible to common tourists, both Indian and foreign.
 Even now Yumthang is reached mostly as part of a tour group.
 Individual and independent travel can be organised on demand.

 HUMRO TOURS arranges travel packages for visits to the region.
 These packages typically include all transport, accommodation, sightseeing and food.
 The package tours are for one or two nights from Gangtok to Gangtok basis.

 Each vehicle carries a maximum of 7 - 8 tourists.
 All our tours are exclusive so you don't have to share the vehicle with others.